 We've got the doctor-approved details on depression causes, symptoms, treatments, and a jillion other tips that can make life with depression a little bit easier—and hopefully, eventually, happier.

 How are you feeling today?
-If you’ve found yourself reading this, probably pretty crappy.
+If you’ve found yourself reading this, probably less than awesome.
 Maybe you’ve been feeling listless and down for a lot longer than you expected, and it’s making you worry that you might have depression.
 Maybe you’ve just received a diagnosis of clinical depression and you’re looking for answers.
 We get it.
 So many contributors to HealthCentral have felt just like you do now.
 But we won’t let depression swallow you up.
 We also won’t bombard you with a bunch of false promises and inaccurate information (that’s what your Facebook feed is for).
 Here, we share the reality of coping with depression, as well as expert advice from top doctors, the most successful treatments, and mood-lifting lifestyle changes.